JonathanTreffler/JonathanTreffler/README.md

 - 🔭 I’m currently working on [fractava/notes-core](https://github.com/fractava/notes-core) and [nextcloud/news](https://github.com/nextcloud/news)
 - 📫 How to reach me: mail@jonathan-treffler.de
-- ⚡ Fun fact: This Dino Animation is from @saadeghi :)
+- ⚡ Fun fact: This Dino Animation is made by @saadeghi :)

 ## Connect with me: